Page Revised: 10 June 2019

 If you have a factory sunroof (flip up only), there is a sunroof seal that greatly helps with water and air infiltration.
 Also there is a seal that goes on the body that's identical to those used on other Fords of the era, including the Mustang.
 Please see the Glass Restoration & Replacement section for more details.

-Similarly, you may want to replace your power moonroof seal.
+Similarly, you may want to replace your factory power moonroof seal.
 It is also available new through Sunroof Doctor.
+They also have a limited number of aftermarket power moonroof parts available, depending on the brand.

 Last, we have found a new trunk seal to help tremendously with water intrusion.
 Generally they don't normally get all torn up but they can compress over time, which leads to air and water infiltration in some cases.
 We've found news ones at Stock Interiors, among others, for a decent price.